Personal Backup Version 5.2

 The backup will be carried out as described above, but occurring just once a week on the first possible day of the week.

-Here, you can adjust how many cycles are to be used.
-If an alternating schedule has been configured, you will find one subdirectory per cycle beneath the destination directory "BDnn" for a daily schedule (nn = current number of cycle) or "BWnn" for a weekly schedule (nn = current number of cycle).
+Here, you can adjust how many steps per cycle are to be used.
+If an alternating schedule has been configured, you will find one subdirectory per step beneath the destination directory "BDnn" for a daily schedule (nn = current number of step) or "BWnn" for a weekly schedule (nn = current number of step).

-The day of the week for the Full backup can be selected.
+In this case the day of the week for the first backup can be selected.

-The field Current shows the number of the cycle currently valid.
-If necessary this value can be adjusted by the user (except cycles bound to days of the week).
+The field Current step shows the number of the step currently valid.
+If necessary this value can be adjusted by the user (except on cycles bound to days of the week).

 Backup mode